 When thinking about privacy & security for your devices that connect to the internet or the data you generate while you’re online, it’s important to understand that a single solution doesn’t exist, nor will it ever.

 As technology evolves overtime and innovations are adopted widely around the Internet, the way we interact with the technology changes as well.
 It’s an individual’s responsibility to remain vigilant and spend some time considering the risks they may be taking when trying out a new app, or creating an account on a website.
-Unfortunately, for some individuals, the networks available to them are censored and hostile so they must consider protecting their location information or browsing history when conducting research or performing journalism.
+Unfortunately, for some individuals, the networks available to them are censored and hostile so they must consider protecting their location information or browsing history when conducting research or journalism.

-Fortunately for us, technology is a great problem solver and many of these risks have already been solved or mitigated by very common & simple tools that allow us to browse the internet in confidence.
+Fortunately for us, technology is a great problem solver and many of these risks have already been mitigated by very common & simple tools that allow us to browse the internet in confidence.

 Privacy and Security online is the ultimate expression of Personal Digital Sovereignty.
+Use the stack to get yourself up to speed and protected quickly and safely.

 Layer 0 (Network Security)

 VPN stands for Virtual Private Networking.
 This technology routes all your Internet traffic through an encrypted tunnel to another network or gateway device before connecting you to the Internet.
+This removes your need to trust the network you’re directly connected to, but forces you to trust your VPN provider.
+There are some solid providers out there, but we use our own.

-DNS stands for Domain Name Resolution and is a basic Internet service that translates domain names like facebook.com and google.com to IP Addresses, that computers connect to.
+DNS stands for Domain Name Resolution and is a basic Internet service that translates domain names like facebook.com and google.com to IP Addresses that computers connect to.
 Anyone with access to the DNS service you use could see what websites you visit by your computer’s DNS requests.
 A Private DNS service doesn’t log your requests, protecting the privacy of it’s users.

 TOR will be mentioned more than once as it is actually a few different things.
 At the network level, TOR uses Onion Routing to route your traffic over an encrypted connection across random relays, potentially around the world.
 This is probably the most secure and anonymous routing protocol in existence.
 Not only is your IP Address hidden by 1 proxy like a VPN, but is encrypted independently across 3 or more proxies chosen at random.